-For small and medium sized business, warehouses, manufacturers, distributors and importers, controlling freight shipping costs can be essential to maintaining the profitability of product lines, or even the success of the business itself.
+For small and medium-sized businesses, warehouses, manufacturers, distributors, and importers, controlling freight shipping costs can be essential to maintaining the profitability of product lines, or even the success of the business itself.
 Following please find several essential steps to avoid extra surprise charges in freight shipping.

 1. Always get fixed cost quotes in writing